 What if therapy makes me feel worse?

-Psychological Therapy for Borderline Personality Traits can feel unsettling and destabilising at times.
+Psychological Therapy can feel unsettling and destabilising at times.
 Talking about difficult life experiences naturally can trigger turbulent feelings and memories.

 MBT, which is considered to be a very effective treatment approach, offers an opportunity to explore, contain and integrate these emotional states.
 With gentle guidance, I will support you in developing inner resources aimed at helping you manage and contain difficult thoughts and feelings.
 Over time, this can gradually bolster your capacity to withstand stress and strengthen your resilience in day to day life .

-If you are struggling with emotional instability, emotional regulation difficulties or EUPD/BPD traits, please contact me to arrange an initial consultation, where we can talk and think together about the most suitable way forward for you.
+If you are struggling with emotional instability and emotional regulation difficulties, please contact me to arrange an initial consultation, where we can talk and think together about the most suitable way forward for you.
 I am looking forward to hearing from you.